Letter from the Artisan Global Value Strategy and the Artisan International Value Strategy to the Board of Directors of Danone S A

 Letter from the Artisan Global Value Strategy and the Artisan International Value Strategy to the Board of Directors of Danone S.A.
-(Di venerdì 26 febbraio 2021) SAN FRANCISCO, Feb.
-26, 2021 /PRNewswire/
+(Di mercoledì 3 marzo 2021) SAN FRANCISCO, March 3, 2021 /PRNewswire/

 Letter from Artisan Global Value Strategy and Artisan International Value Strategy to Gilles Schnepp - Lead Independent Board Member Elect at Danone - Inc.